dvidelabs/flatcc/README.md

 Note: `libflatcc.a` can only parse a single schema when the schema is given as a memory buffer, but can handle the above when given a filename.
-It is possible to outfileename schema files, but a `namespace;` declaration must be inserted as a separator to revert to global namespace at the start of each included file.
+It is possible to concatenate schema files, but a `namespace;` declaration must be inserted as a separator to revert to global namespace at the start of each included file.
 This can lead to subtle errors because if one parent schema includes two child schema `a.fbs`